 Do women do this?

 This is not restricted to men only.
 We have women taking classes, too.
-We have female doctors taking classes, high school girls and younger girls.
+We have female doctors taking classes, high school girls, and younger girls.
 Gender is not a barrier to learning the heritage of European martial arts.
 We are about 30% female in our school.

 I don't think I can hit people; can I take your classes?

 There is a psychological element to learning martial arts that many people don't think about.
 People are taught, from a very young age, that they cannot hit others; even in the process of defending themselves.
 Understanding the psychological reasons behind people's hesitancy to hit others allows us to better train students.
-In our school we are not trying to hurt others, instead we are learning how to keep those others from hurting us.
+In our school we are not trying to hurt others, instead, we are learning how to keep those others from hurting us.

 How heavy is a sword?

-Popular myth will tell you that a sword is very heavy.
+Popular myths will tell you that a sword is very heavy.
 This is not true.
 A longsword only weighs in at about 3.5 pounds, and a rapier is only around 2.5 - 2.75 pounds.
 If a sword weighed 15 – 20 pounds as popular belief says, then why would you risk your life by using it.
 If you are in a battle that lasts for two to four hours, and your equipment is too heavy to use, then you will not be able to defend yourself.
 These are tools, and they are meant for a specific job.
 They are not just pretty, that is only a matter of choice.

 When can I join a class?

 The way our curriculum is set up, you can join a class at any time.
 All of our students work together.
 If you are of a higher rank, when you are working with a newer student you get the opportunity to review.
-If you are working with someone that is of a higher rank than you are, you get the opportunity to see what your future of training is.
+If you are working with someone who is of a higher rank than you are, you get the opportunity to see what your future training is.
 That way when you reach that skill level you will have already been introduced to it.